nikolagsiderov/APPartment/README.md

 * Double authentication process - authentication for user, then authentication for home
 * Home presence status, with ability to modify and set custom messages, informing other housemates
 * Storage and traceability of inventory, hygiene tasks, chores and issues
 * Metadata for all objects.
-Commenting and image storing functionalites
+Commenting and image storing functionalities
 * Home settings

 # Code base